juancarloscastillo/jc-academic/content/publication/2009_The_Legitimacy_of_So.md

 ---
-title : "The Legitimacy of Social Inequality in Comparative Perspective: Do People and Countries Differ in Their Poverty Attributions?" date : "2009-01-01" authors : ["S. Schneider", "J. Castillo"] publication_types : ["4"]
+title : "The Legitimacy of Social Inequality in Comparative Perspective: Do People and Countries Differ in their Poverty Attributions?" date : "2009-01-01" authors : ["S. Schneider", "J. Castillo"] publication_types : ["4"]